Reference documentation

 (Core Guidelines reference: GSL.view: Views)

-(Note: wzstring and cwzstring are gsl-lite extensions and not part of the C++ Core Guidelines.)
+(Note: wzstring, cwzstring, u8zstring, cu8zstring, u16zstring, cu16zstring, u32zstring, and cu32zstring are a gsl-lite extension and not part of the C++ Core Guidelines.)

-gsl-lite defines the aliases gsl_lite::zstring, gsl_lite::czstring, gsl_lite::wzstring, and gsl_lite::cwzstring for C-style strings (where a C-style string is understood to be either a zero-terminated sequence of characters or a nullptr):
+gsl-lite defines the aliases gsl_lite::zstring, gsl_lite::czstring, and others to represent C-style strings, where a C-style string is understood to be either a zero-terminated sequence of characters or a nullptr:

 Type alias Type